 With an overarching mission to improve mobility within Central Florida, connecting communities by offering a commuter rail service was of utmost importance to the Florida Department of Transportation (FDOT).
 Getting this critical project on track required a team with a specific combination of environmental, funding, and transit skills.
-FDOT selected a team that included VHB to help them create this inviting, publicly supported, and financially feasible commuter rail service.
+FDOT selected a team that could help them create this inviting, publicly supported, and financially feasible commuter rail service.

 As part of the team, VHB helped support the fast-track environmental clearance documentation, Federal Transit Administration (FTA) New Starts funding efforts, rail infrastructure design, and existing signal system assessment on the CSX “A” line between Deland and Kissimmee.
-VHB led the development of the service plans and O&M costs for the service, as well as an evaluation of capital infrastructure and equipment costs.
+VHB led the development of the service plans, and operation and maintenance costs for the service, as well as an evaluation of capital infrastructure and equipment costs.
 We also performed biological surveys of the corridor/station sites; a Wetland Evaluation Report; and an Endangered Species Biological Assessment Report.
 VHB led the stormwater design and permitting of 10 stations, the hydraulic design and permitting of three bridges, and the stormwater design and permitting of approximately 17 miles of the corridor.